eugenium/eugenium.github.io/Students/index.md

-*Continual learning, online deep learning, and few shot learning* An exciting open question in deep learning is how to effectively learn in online and non-stationary settings.
+*Continual learning, online deep learning, and few shot learning*

+An exciting open question in deep learning is how to effectively learn in online and non-stationary settings.
 Continual learning aims to learn new tasks (with potentially few samples) while retaining knowledge of old tasks.
+A few related publications:

+Aljundi, Caccia, Belilovsky, Caccia et al Online Continual Learning with Maximally Interferred Retrieval Caccia, Belilovsky et al Online Learned Continual Compression with Adaptive Quantization Modules Hexiang Hu et al Drinking from a Firehose: Continual Learning with Web-scale Natural Language Lin et al Conditional Computation for Continual Learning

 *Vision and Language*

 I am interested in computer vision problems at the intersection of natural language processing (for example VQA, Embodied QA)

 *Alternative Training of Deep Networks*

 I am interested in developing novel and scalable methods for training deep networks that have improved speed, convergence, simpler parallelization or hardware implementation, online learning, and/or forgetting.
 Some related publications to give a flavor.

 Belilovsky, Eugene, Michael Eickenberg, and Edouard Oyallon.
 "Decoupled greedy learning of cnns."
 ICML 2020.